... ARE VARIED AND FASCINATING

 2. Constrict.
 Only two local species (Milksnake and Ratsnake) are classic constrictors.
 By wrapping coils of their body around the prey, these snakes can (and typically do) eat larger food items and consequently hunt less often than those that feed on small prey.
 Racers will often pin prey or partially cover them with half a coil to hold it in place, but they’re not considered true constrictors.

 3. Envenomate.
 Our two venomous species show the most recently evolved system for feeding.
 By simply biting prey and quickly letting go, Copperheads and Rattlesnakes minimize contact with small mammals.
 In this way they reduce the possibility of being injured during an encounter.
-Additionally, the venom (modified saliva) begins the process of digestion, reducing the time a snakes needs for this process to occur.
+Additionally, the venom (modified saliva) begins the process of digestion, reducing the time a snake needs for this process to occur.
 Interestingly, several observations made on venomous snakes eating birds show that they hold onto the bird rather than bite and release; makes a lot of sense.

 Being ectotherms, snakes don’t need to eat very often.
 Feathered reptiles (i.e., birds) and mammals do because food is the fuel that helps us (and other endotherms) keep a constant body temperature (which, in turn, keeps a bunch of physiological processes working just fine).
 Gartersnakes probably eat several times a week, while Timber Rattlesnakes may not have more than two or three meals a year.
 Because snakes are so secretive, it’s difficult to measure this under natural conditions, but recent advances in technology should allow us new insights into this critical aspect of snakes’ lives.